pulkit-jasti/website-landing-page-projects/README.md

+### Each directory has different projects with independent files

 ### None of the projects are responsive 'YET' so the layout 'MIGHT BE' messed up in devices other than the one they were built in